Infineon/mtb-example-ota-mqtt/README.md

       ```
    </details>

    At this point, the primary slot is programmed.
 The CM4 CPU starts running the image from the primary slot on reset.
-Observe the messages on the UART terminal and wait for the device to make the required connections as shown in Figure 2.
+Observe the messages on the UART terminal and wait for the device to make the required connections as shown in **Figure 2**.
 Observe that the user LED blinks at 1 Hz.

    **Figure 2.
 Connection to the MQTT broker**